Nasrif30/kabtangan_keyboard/README.md

 Welcome to the Kabtangan Keyboard project!
 This repository currently houses our **early UI prototype**.

 We are at the very beginning of our journey.
-This initial build focuses purely on testing the premium design, smooth animations, and the dedicated Tausug dual-layout system.
+This initial build focuses purely on testing the premium design, smooth animations, and the dedicated Tausug Triplet-layout system.

 *Note: The number pad and the full Rust-based offline typing engine are not yet wired into this specific UI preview, but the foundation is being laid.*